 Therefore, the larger subsidies-per-worker demanded by applicants ranking high in terms of the political score, compared to applicants ranking high in terms of objective rules (Online Appendix Figure A4, bottom panels), translate into a higher cost-per-newly-created job.
-Figure A4 also made clear that applicant firms favored by political discretion are on average smaller than firms ranking high in terms of objective rules.
-Additional estimates reported in Online Appendix Table A7 reveal that smaller firms generate higher percent changes in employment but lower increases in the number of new jobs than large firms (250+ employees), as even smaller percent increases in employment in large firms translate into a high number of newly-created jobs.27 As a consequence, the cost per new job is more than three times larger for small firms than for large firms $- \notin 253$ thousand and $\notin 78$ thousand, respectively, the two estimates being statistically different from each other.
+The same figure also makes clear that applicant firms favored by political discretion are on average smaller than firms ranking high in terms of objective rules.
+Additional estimates reported in Online Appendix Table A7 reveal that smaller firms generate higher percent changes in employment but lower increases in the number of new jobs than large firms (250+ employees), as even smaller percent increases in employment in large firms translate into a high number of newly-created jobs.
+As a consequence, the cost per new job is more than three times larger for small firms than for large firms - €253 thousand and €78 thousand, respectively, the two estimates being statistically different from each other.